autocrypt/autocrypt/doc/level1.rst

 .. note::

-    It would be desirable to store this header in the encrypted payload.
-This is missing here because of technical limitations in some MUAs.
+    To minimize the amount of exposed metadata, it would be desirable to store this header in the encrypted payload of the message, rather than its outer envelope.
+However, this causes technical difficulties in some MUAs, which is why it is left out here to optimize for interoperability.

 Autocrypt Gossip headers for drafts
 +++++++++++++++++++++++++++++++++++